dankamongmen/notcurses/README.md

 ## Included tools

-Six binaries are installed as part of notcurses:
+Seven binaries are installed as part of notcurses:
 * `notcurses-demo`: some demonstration code
 * `notcurses-view`: renders visual media (images/videos)
 * `notcurses-input`: decode and print keypresses
 * `notcurses-tester`: unit testing
 * `notcurses-tetris`: a tetris clone
 * `ncneofetch`: a [neofetch](https://github.com/dylanaraps/neofetch) ripoff
+* `ncls`: an `ls` that displays multimedia in the terminal

 To run `notcurses-demo` from a checkout, provide the `tests/` directory via the `-p` argument.
 Demos requiring data files will otherwise abort.
 The base